SAP-samples/xsa-cap-migration/examples/ManualMigration.md

   - Bind or Connect the CAP Application to the target HDI container.
   - Build and Deploy the CAP db module to the target HDI container.
 The deployment can be done either by using the [SAP HDI Deployer](https://www.npmjs.com/package/@sap/hdi-deploy) or by using the MTA.

-### Step-5: Manually migrate the Date from Source HDI Container to target HDI Container
+### Step-5: Manually migrate the Data from Source HDI Container to target HDI Container
 Follow the [Documentation](https://help.sap.com/docs/HANA_CLOUD/3c53bc7b58934a9795b6dd8c7e28cf05/5bc8c6f7b216490bbecd2e9bf54f3e69.html) to migrate the data stored in source HDI container to SAP HANA Cloud.

 **Note:** The list of virtual tables for Shine example can be found in the [virtual.sql](https://github.com/SAP-samples/xsa-cap-migration/blob/main/examples/virtual.sql) file.